grace-notes/website/contents/topics/promotion.md

 ---
-title: Promotion
+title: "Promotion"
+pdf: "promotion.pdf"
-description: Personal advancement in the Bible; if God does not promote you, you're not promoted!
+description: "Promotion - [PDF] Personal advancement in the Bible; if God does not promote you, you're not promoted!"
 template: lesson.jade
 ---